KarimSamirLotfy/Controllable-WcDT/notes.md

 * Fact that autoregressive always wins means that, Maybe seeing the prediction of each agent helps the model
 * Codebase could be used to create diffusion model with state of the art. by stopping autoregressive and actually going for a more diffusion based arch
 * This one would make sence as it uses latent diffuison. so adversrial would just be finding the motion token that causes the most harm.

+# TODO 10/30
+[] scale up the model
+[] scale up the dataset
+[] train big model and see if diffusion really helps [] Get SMART working
+    [] do visulsations
+    [] do metrics
+    [] see scale

+# scale up the model.
+* Normla model can 800 batch size on 2 GPUs this means that each gpu can do max 400. this creates a 92% gpu utility. any more is unsafe.
+* The diffusion model does not add a lot of vram, only adds utilization. which is not a bottlenect
+*   max_pred_num: 16
+    max_other_num: 12
+* with 800 creates a vram on 2 gpus of 98%. which is unstable and shoule be decreased a bit.
+# Get more space
+* We need extra which is extra 180GB
+## Get the 32 samples working
+*
+# Getting Compute
+* get 2 more GPUs
+* Deploy on AWS. pay per GPU
+* Jupyter Deploy <1000 GPU hours>